asieducodes/System-Verilog-for-Design-and-Verification/README.md

 # SystemVerilog: Design & Verification

 A hands-on learning repository for **SystemVerilog** covering both **RTL design** and **functional verification**.
-Concepts are studied from [ChipVerify](https://www.chipverify.com/) and every example is compiled and simulated with the **Siemens EDA / Mentor Graphics QuestaSim** toolchain.
+Concepts are studied from [ChipVerify](https://www.chipverify.com/) and every example is compiled and simulated with **Siemens EDA QuestaSim**.

-Each topic gets a small, self-contained example with a testbench, so the repo works as both a study log and a quick reference.
+Each topic gets a small, self-contained example with a testbench, plus screenshots of the waveform and schematic, so the repo works as both a study log and a quick reference.
+A companion file, [EXERCISES.md](EXERCISES.md), holds practice questions and self-assessment gates for every chapter.

 ---